philuttley/statistical-inference/_episodes/11-mle_confint_binning.md

 > First we define a new function which is the 2-D equivalent of our previous function for calculating 1-D confidence intervals.
 >
 > ~~~
-> def grid2d_chisqmin(ab_index,ab_range,ab_steps,parm,model,xval,yval,dy):
+> def grid2d_chisqmin(ab_names,ab_range,ab_steps,parm,model,xdata,ydata,yerrs):
 >     '''Finds best fit and then carries out chisq minimisation for a 1D grid of fixed parameters.
 >        Input:
->             ab_index - tuple/list with indices of 'a' and 'b' parameter (in input list parm) to use for grid.
+>             ab_names - tuple/list with names of 'a' and 'b' parameter (in input list parm) to use for grid.
 >             ab_range, ab_steps - range (nested tuple or list) and list/tuple with number of steps for grid
 >                 for parameters a and b.
->             parm - parameter list for model to be fitted.
+>             parm - lmfit Parameters object for model to be fitted.
 >             model - name of model function to be fitted.
 >             xval, dyval, dy - data x, y and y-error arrays
 >         Output: